 Charoong Thai has provided support on production and management for SFO and DDC which are subsidiaries through the management agreement done between Charoong Thai and SFO and DDC.
 Under this agreement Charoong Thai's executive and staff at its head office are obliged to carry out various works including marketing, finance, accounting etc. for them.
-Charoong Thai charged the management fee at the lump sum rate of 2,144,091 baht/month from SFO and 113,850 baht/month from DDC, respectively.
+Charoong Thai charged the management fee at the lump sum rate of Baht 45,000 per/month from SFO and Baht 113,850 per/month from DDC, respectively.
 With respect to the production consisting of engineers and production staffs, Charoong Thai charged the fee from SFO and DDC based on number of experts and their respective level of skill and then calculated as per number of actual working hours at mutually agreed rate.
-Moreover, Charoong Thai also charged additional miscellaneous expenses from SFO and DDC at 10% and 5%, respectively, of the total amount of management fee.
+Moreover, Charoong Thai also charged additional miscellaneous expenses from DDC at 5% of the total amount of management fee.
 Apart from such management agreement, the company did not charge any other expense relating to the employee.

-With respect to subsidiaries for investment purpose, namely, CTW- Beta Limited, workforces are shared with Charoong Thai without charge against each other.
+With respect to subsidiaries for investment purpose, namely, CTW-Beta Limited, workforces are shared with Charoong Thai without charge against each other.